sam-atkins/slowking/README.md

 # slowking

-This is a proof of concept.
-It is an attempt to create a benchmarking app/tool with an event-driven architecture.
+This is a proof of concept benchmarking app/tool with an event-driven architecture.

 - [slowking](#slowking)
   - [Design Principles](#design-principles)